scrapinghub/scrapy-poet/docs/advanced.rst

 concurrent requests, delays, or auto throttle settings since we won't be making any download at all.

-By default, if your parser and its page inputs need a regular Request, it will be downloaded and all of those Scrapy settings related to it are going to be respected, for example:
+By default, if your parser or its page inputs need a regular Request, it will be downloaded through Scrapy and all settings related to it are going to be respected, for example:

 - ``CONCURRENT_REQUESTS``